Todd Blodgett: Past connections to the radical far-right and later business ventures

+The FBI became interested in Blodgett because his advertising agency’s clients included Liberty Lobby, a white nationalist, neo-Nazi organization.
+Blodgett in 1998 became the majority stockholder of Resistance Records, which then was the world’s largest, most profitable neo-Nazi record label.
+Willis Carto, who had owed sizable debts to Blodgett’s ad agency, paid them in late 1998 with shares in this corporation, which was founded in Canada circa 1993.
+Blodgett quickly sold his controlling shares to Dr. William L. Pierce, author of The Turner Diaries and founder of the anti-Semitic National Alliance.

 Years with the FBI and JTTF

-The FBI recruited Blodgett in Jan., 2000 to work for the bureau and JTTF (Joint Terrorism Task Force) as a paid, full-time confidential informant (C.I.).
+The FBI recruited Blodgett in January, 2000 to work for the bureau and Joint Terrorism Task Force (JTTF) as a paid, full-time confidential informant (C.I.).
 From March 1, 2000 to Nov.
 30, 2002, Blodgett was employed in this capacity.